jonas-kell/simple-stream-receiver/Readme.md

 On the host:
 Docker installation required
 Wmctrl and X11 required (see below).
-Requires Setting: `xhost +local:docker`

 -> `sudo ./run.sh` # starts everything an positions window

-## Autostart?

-You just have to edit this file sudo nano .config/lxsession/LXDE-pi/autostart

-Add this command to run a script (in this example is called shboot.sh)

-@lxterminal -e /home/pi/shboot.sh

 ## Fresh Installation on a Raspberry Pi 3B